DETAILED ACTION

 Regarding Claim 2, Lipsitz and Papale teach the limitations of claim 1.

-Lipsitz further discloses wherein the consumer information management part is configured to analyze the behaviors of the consumer for the search ([0091] Users can view all finished products, including those created by Operators… the database generates filters for Users to easily navigate and search the finished Products in the Store; [0108] a front end Store has a grid of products and two systems for filtering products; [0110] When Users select items from either filter the Product results narrow down to match the criteria selected);
+Lipsitz further discloses wherein the instructions that cause the content transaction platform to use the consumer pattern information further cause the content transaction platform to analyze the behaviors of the consumer for the search ([0091] Users can view all finished products, including those created by Operators… the database generates filters for Users to easily navigate and search the finished Products in the Store; [0108] a front end Store has a grid of products and two systems for filtering products; [0110] When Users select items from either filter the Product results narrow down to match the criteria selected).
+However, Lipsitz does not explicitly teach generate the consumer pattern information, and analyzing the interest levels of the consumer by collecting previously collected interest field of the consumer, keywords used by the consumer for the search, and categories and information of the contents read by the consumer.

-Papale, on the other hand, discloses analyzing the interest levels of the consumer by collecting previously collected interest fields of the consumer, keywords used by the consumer for the search, and categories and information of the contents read by the consumer ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations; [0092] triggers include indicators that a product category was visited, and that particular search terms were used… see [0148] discussing a Search Term trigger; [0155-0156] user selections are noted, and records are created to indicate the user’s interest in the selection).
+analyzing the interest levels of the consumer by collecting previously collected interest field of the consumer, keywords used by the consumer for the search, and categories and information of the contents read by the consumer ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations; [0092] triggers include indicators that a product category was visited, and that particular search terms were used… see [0148] discussing a Search Term trigger; [0155-0156] user selections are noted, and records are created to indicate the user’s interest in the selection).

 Regarding Claim 3, Lipsitz and Papale teach the limitations of claim 1.

-Lipsitz further discloses wherein the consumer information management part is configured to manage basic information including personal information of the consumer and financial information of the consumer for the purchase ([0137] customer and order data uploaded to the Order Management system includes customer name, shipping address, invoice number, Product ID number), and
+Lipsitz further discloses wherein the instructions that cause the content transaction platform to use the consumer pattern information further cause the content transaction platform to: manage basic information including personal information of the consumer and financial information of the consumer for the purchase, and generate information further using the basic information ([0137] customer and order data uploaded to the Order Management system includes customer name, shipping address, invoice number, Product ID number), and

-the financial information includes the payment information for the purchase and the purchase information corresponding to a result of performing charging processing on the purchase decision information ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13); [0097] the Company must input into the database the Price to charge the Customer for the Base, which increases as the User customizes the Base; [0137] customer and order data uploaded to the Order Management system includes customer name, invoice number, Product ID number; see [Fig. 36] depicting an invoice, including billing details);
+the financial information includes the payment information for the purchase and the purchase information corresponding to a result of performing charging processing on the purchase decision information ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13); [0097] the Company must input into the database the Price to charge the Customer for the Base, which increases as the User customizes the Base; [0137] customer and order data uploaded to the Order Management system includes customer name, invoice number, Product ID number; see [Fig. 36] depicting an invoice, including billing details).

-Lipsitz further discloses wherein the basic information includes personal information of the consumer ([0137]), but does not explicitly disclose managing the consumer pattern information; and generating the consumer pattern information using personal information of the consumer.
+Lipsitz discloses wherein the basic information includes personal information of the consumer ([0137]).
+However, Lipsitz does not explicitly teach generate the consumer pattern information; managing the consumer pattern information; and generating the consumer pattern information using personal information of the consumer.

-Papale, on the other hand, discloses managing the consumer pattern information ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations; [0092] this plurality of triggers may be transformed into specific product options for a custom product using a series of logical operations; [0099] the triggers may be used to select specific attributes and the corresponding attribute values for a customized product that then may be used to digitally generate a customized product which may be displayed in the user interface for the user to view); and
+managing the consumer pattern information ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations; [0092] this plurality of triggers may be transformed into specific product options for a custom product using a series of logical operations; [0099] the triggers may be used to select specific attributes and the corresponding attribute values for a customized product that then may be used to digitally generate a customized product which may be displayed in the user interface for the user to view); and

-generating the consumer pattern information using personal information of the consumer ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations.
+generating the consumer pattern information using personal information of the consumer ([0089] the body of knowledge about the user and the products that the user is interested in is used to automatically generate, so called, triggers; [0091] the trigger may be tied to previous user actions, including the user searching for and visiting a product category for printed invitations).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include in the system, as taught by Lipsitz, managing the consumer pattern information; and generating the consumer pattern information using personal information of the consumer, as taught by Papale, for the same reasons discussed above with respect to claim 1.
+It would have been obvious to one of ordinary skill in the art at the time of filing to modify the marketplace product customization system as taught by Lipsitz, to include generate the consumer pattern information; managing the consumer pattern information; and generating the consumer pattern information using personal information of the consumer, as taught by Papale, for the same reasons discussed above with respect to claim 1.

 Regarding Claim 4, Lipsitz and Papale teach the limitations of claim 1.

-provide the selection information and the editing information to the purchase part so that the selection information and the editing information are included in the payment information for the purchase ([0090] from the Customizer, Users can purchase or sell their designs; [0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13) and Accounting system (14); [0111] The User can select from several options in the Store page, including a "Buy it" button), and
+provide the selection information and the editing information to the purchase tool so that the selection information and the editing information are included in the payment information for the purchase ([0090] from the Customizer, Users can purchase or sell their designs; [0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13) and Accounting system (14); [0111] The User can select from several options in the Store page, including a "Buy it" button); and

 Regarding Claim 5, Lipsitz and Papale teach the limitations of claim 1.